 - Grow your fanbase by varying your tactics and appealing to a wide variety of demographics.

-- Produce singles, hold concerts, and organize overseas tours to capitalize on your group's popularity and bring in revenue.
+- Produce singles, hold concerts, organize huge TV events and overseas tours to capitalize on your group's popularity and bring in revenue.

 Max started working on Idol Manager in 2014.
 Max was an avid follower of the Japanese idol scene, but he noticed that all of the games and anime focusing on the Japanese idol industry showed only a cute and idealized version of pop idol life.
 He wanted to make a game that included the rawness and drama that made following real idols so interesting.
 With that in mind, Max began developing Idol Manager as a business simulator that would provide players with a variety of choices, with a focus on showing realistic consequences and avoiding moralization to create an experience where the player never feels that there is one "right" answer.